coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 **Controls for evasion:**

-An Evasion attack typically consists of first searching for the inputs that mislead the model, and then applying it.
+An evasion attack typically consists of first searching for the inputs that mislead the model, and then applying it.
 That initial search can be very intensive, as it requires trying many variations of input.
-Therefore, limiting access to the model with for example Rate limiting mitigates the risk, but still leaves the possibility of using a so-called transfer attack (see [Closed box evasion](/goto/closedboxevasion/) to search for the inputs in another, similar, model.
+Therefore, limiting access to the model with for example rate limiting mitigates the risk, but still leaves the possibility of using a so-called transfer attack (see -link to transfer attacks to search for the inputs in another, similar model.

 - See [General controls](/goto/generalcontrols/):
   - Especially [limiting the impact of unwanted model behaviour](/goto/limitunwanted/).